 Authorities respond to fatal crash on Airline Hwy. in St. James Parish

-ST. JAMES - Part of Airline Highway soutbound in St. James Parish is closed due to a fatal crash.
+ST. JAMES - Part of Airline Highway southbound in St. James Parish is closed due to a fatal crash.

-The crash was reported before 6 a.m. past I-10.
-Its unclear how many vehicles were involved.
+The crash was reported shortly before 5:30 a.m. past I-10.
+Authorities say two vehicles were involved.

 FATAL CRASH: Airline Hwy SB is closed past I-10 in St. James Parish.
 Use alternate route. pic.twitter.com/NHy9CCJmTs— Ashley Frugé WBRZ (@ashleywbrz) July 17, 2019